Aging in Place

 - Cook, C.C., Martin, P., Yearns, M., Damhorst, M.L.
 (2009) .
 “Attachment to “Place” and Coping with Losses in Changed Communities: A Paradox for Aging Adults,” Family and Consumer Sciences Research Journal 35, no. 3: 201-214. https://doi.org/10.1177/1077727X06296794.

 - Afshar, P.F., Foroughan, M., Vedadhir, A., and Tabatabaei, M.G.
 (2016) .
-“The effects of place attachment on social well-being in older adults,” Educational Gerontology 43, no. 1: 45-51. https://doi.org/10.1080/03601277.2016.1260910.
+“The effects of place attachment on social wellbeing in older adults,” Educational Gerontology 43, no. 1: 45-51. https://doi.org/10.1080/03601277.2016.1260910.

 - Shaw, K.S. and Hagemans, I.W.
 (2015). “’Gentrification without Displacement’ and the Consequent Loss of Place: The Effects of Class Transition on Low-income Residents of Secure Housing in Gentrifying Areas,” International Journal of Urban and Regional Research 39, no. 2: 323-341. https://doi.org/10.1111/1468-2427.12164.